2025 Batumi Travel Guide: Budget-Friendly Tips for Your Trip

 6 May Park Batumi

-Hire a Bike in Batumi and Explore the Coast!
+Hire a Bike on Batumi Boulevard

 Hire a Bike in Batumi and Explore the Coast